 Pursuant to the income tax rules and regulations of the PRC, a recognised Advanced and New Technology Enterprise ("ANTE") that meets the conditions according to the Notice on Issuance of the Administrative Measures governing the Recognition of Advanced and New Technology Enterprises issued on 14 April 2008 is entitled to a reduced income tax rate of 15%.
 An indirect wholly-owned subsidiary of the Company, Fujian Wide Plus Precision Instrument Co., Ltd. ("Fujian Wide Plus") was recognised as an ANTE as approved by the relevant authorities.
-No provision for taxation in the PRC has been made as the Group sustained a tax loss for the years ended 30 June 2022 and 2021.
+No provision for taxation in the PRC has been made as Fujian Wide Plus sustained a tax loss for the years ended 30 June 2023 and 2022.